-- Schools under common ownership which offer educational services and maintain ongoing individual facilities, faculty or students shall be considered as independent entities.
-A school that intends to offer educational services on an intermittent schedule that does not represent a consistent pattern at locations other than the approved school site as described above must notify the Division staff thirty (30) days prior to each course or other educational service start date.
+- Schools under common ownership which offer educational services and maintain ongoing individual facilities, faculty or students shall be considered as independent entities. - A school that intends to offer educational services on an intermittent schedule that does not represent a consistent pattern at locations other than the approved school site as described above must notify the Division thirty (30) days prior to each course or other educational service start date.
 No exterior or interior school emblem/logo is to be displayed at times other than during approved sessions.
-This notification shall include: - a.
-Date of educational service and the approved program, stand-alone or course to be offered on forms provided by Division staff. - b.
+This notification shall include: - Date of educational service and the approved program or stand-alone course to be offered on forms provided by Division staff. - b.
 Length of stand-alone course or other educational service. - c.
 Number of students anticipated. - d.
-Location of facilities (complete physical address). - e.
-Description of facilities, square feet, etc. - f.
+Location of facility (complete physical address). - e.
+Description of facility, including square feet, type of facility, etc. - f.
 New surety calculation and, if appropriate, a new bond, bond rider, or alternative surety to cover all students regardless of the training location.

-This would be classified as an auxiliary activity and would not require a separate Certificate of Approval.
-However, this auxiliary activity would fall under the jurisdiction of the school conducting the educational services and that school is responsible for maintaining all Rules and Regulations within the scope of its Certificate of Approval.
+This would be classified as a temporary offsite educational offering not to exceed three months and would not require a separate Certificate of Approval.
+However, this temporary offsite educational offering would fall under the jurisdiction of the school conducting the educational services and that school is responsible for maintaining all Rules and Regulations within the scope of its Certificate of Approval.